SINGROUP/pycp2k/README.md

    will have the option of creating the .xml file by using a CP2K executable on your computer, or by using a pre-existing .xml file.
 The .xml files may differ between CP2K versions, and if you change CP2K version at some point, you should rerun this installation.
-If you at some point update the code from git, you should also rerun this installation.
+If you at some point update pycp2k or CP2k, you may also need to rerun this installation.
+When doing a reinstall, it is best to remove the old class hiearchy by deleting the folder *pycp2k/pycp2k/classes*.
 4. Install the package by running the setup script in terminal.
 During setup you will be asked how you want to create the input structure (using executable or existing xml file) and what should the default CP2K and MPI commands be.
 For local setup use:

    ```
-   python manual_setup.py install --user
+   python setup_manual.py install --user
    ```

    For system-wide setup use:

    ```
-   sudo python manual_setup.py install
+   sudo python setup_manual.py install
    ```
 5. Make sure that the path ~/.local/lib/python2.x/site-packages is in your PYTHONPATH system variable.
 It should be by default.
 You can check what